 - Don’t let your kids play with raw dough

-Storing flour FAQs
+Storing Flour FAQs

 Don’t panic yet.
 Usually, nothing happens when you accidentally incorporated flour that has gone bad in your baked treats.
 However, if the flour contains mycotoxins, your treats can make you feel sick.
 Consult your doctor if this is the case.